sylk80/berlinclock3/docs/NOTES.md

 At 00:00:58 light is on - Y

-### Component 3
+### Component 3/4

 :heavy_plus_sign: Given the API endpoint /time

-:construction: When I request the time for 04:59:59
+:construction: When I request the time for 04:59:59/05:00:00

-:heavy_exclamation_mark: Then the second row is OFF
+:heavy_exclamation_mark: Then the second row is OFF/ON

-:heavy_exclamation_mark: And the second row is filled with O
+:heavy_exclamation_mark: And the second row is filled with O/ second row's first element is Y

+### Unit tests

+Berlin clock's second row has 4 length
+Berlin clock with time 04:xx:xx should have O in second row first element Berlin clock with time 05:00:00 should have Y in second row first element